nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

         ; than one with an earlier `published` time.
         ;
-        ; Seeing a publication time "in the future" on a correctly ; authenticated documented is a reliable sign that your ; clock is set too far in the past.
+        ; Seeing a publication time "in the future" on a correctly ; authenticated document is a reliable sign that your ; clock is set too far in the past.
         published: uint,